eushopnet/projectinfo/README.md

-# projectinfo
+# The EUShop.NET Project (Press release)

-ActivityPub enabled decentralized Shopping Platform where everybody can run  his own shop  instance
+## ActivityPub enabled decentralized Shopping Platform where everybody can run  his own shop  instance

+**Highlights**

+- single static binary solution for Linux, Mac and Windows
+- no domain and static IP requirement by using Tor sync for dynamic IP connected shop
+- supports physical and fully automated digital download products
+- Fiat and Crypto Curency payments supported
+- shop system includes all requirements for EU VAT, GDPR and billing/reporting requirements
+- open source software